bhumitp/nanoDegree/frontend-nanodegree-feedreader-master/README.md

 1. Download all the necessary files for the Project.
 2. Open the index.html file in any browser.
 3. Run the jasmine test suite at the bottom of browser (if needed).
+4. To add more test cases - contribute to feedreader.js file in the jasmine folder.